-It still starts at the comparatively humble amount of $999 (£949, AU$1,499), but now you’re looking at a 1.8GHz Intel Core i5 processor, 8GB of RAM and 128GB of SSD space for that price.
-This means the MacBook Air is still the cheapest way to experience macOS on a laptop.
+The MacBook Air 2017 still starts at the relatively low price of $999 (£949, AU$1,499), but you’re looking at a 1.8GHz Intel Core i5 processor, 8GB of RAM and 128GB of SSD space for that price.
+This means the MacBook Air is still the most affordable way to get macOS on a laptop.

-Should you be interested in stepping its game up, you can upgrade the processor to a 2.2GHz Intel Core i7 CPU and 512GB of storage for a pretty penny more.
-For that, you’re looking at a price tag of $1,549 (£1,384, AU$2,339).
+If you want to beef the MacBook Air up, you can upgrade the processor to a 2.2GHz Intel Core i7 processor and a 512GB SSD for a pretty penny more.
+For that configuration, you’re looking at a price of $1,549 (£1,384, AU$2,339).

-By and large, the MacBook Air generally looks the same as it has since 2010, and there don’t appear to be any changes in tow, either.
-That’s a shame, particularly because we’re now seeing virtually bezel-less laptops with smaller footprints and high resolution screens that dismally put the MacBook Air in its place.
+For the most part, the MacBook Air pretty much looks the same as it has since 2010, and there don’t appear to be any changes in tow, either.
+That’s a shame, especially because we’re starting to see a ton of bezel-less laptops with smaller footprints and high-resolution displays that put the MacBook Air in its place.

-Yet, the old ‘if it ain’t broke’ mantra applies – at least to a point.
+At the end of the day, the old ‘if it ain’t broke’ mantra applies – at least to a point.
 The MacBook Air’s aluminum unibody design, which supports the main enclosure and the display, is as durable as ever.
-Its lid can be easily raised with a single hand and doesn’t droop in any position, and you have to press really hard to detect flex on the machine’s base or lid.
+Its lid can be easily raised with a single finger and doesn’t droop in any position, and you have to press really hard to detect flex on the machine’s base or lid.

 Bill Thomas and Gabe Carey have also contributed to this review